 (b) Client’s use of any Additional Feature and such Licensed Data is subject to all terms and conditions set out in this Agreement, including the Acceptable Use Policy.

 3.3 Phone Numbers.
-If it is required for the destination country of the Services or upon request by Client, TeleSign shall deliver the SMS or Voice Services via Phone Numbers which shall be leased to the Client at the fees set out in https://www.telesign.com/phone-numbers-pricing/.
-Except as otherwise set out in this Agreement or a Client Order, Client may, at any time during a billing cycle (monthly, every 3 months or annually (as applicable)), provide TeleSign with prior written notice to terminate the use of the leased Phone Numbers.
+If it is required for the destination country of the Services or upon request by Client, Telesign shall deliver the SMS or Voice Services via Phone Numbers which shall be leased to the Client at the fees to be communicated and agreed upon with the Client.
+Except as otherwise set out in this Agreement or a Client Order, Client may, at any time during a billing cycle (monthly, every 3 months or annually (as applicable)), provide Telesign with prior written notice to terminate the use of the leased Phone Numbers.
 Nevertheless, Client shall continue to be responsible for the Phone Numbers Fees during that billing cycle.